 Why Are There So Few LGBT College Coaches?

-January 19, 2012 by Maureen McCarty, Online Content and Marketing Manager
+January 19, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 HRC supporter and straight ally Hudson Taylor spoke out on behalf of LGBT college coaches yesterday in an article to the Huffington Post.
 In the post, “Unlocking the College Coach’s Closet,” Taylor, a Division I coach and former college wrestling champion, outlines why almost all LGBT college coaches remain closeted.